-The remuneration of the management board members on which the vertical comparison is based was determined on the basis of remuneration granted/ owed under Section 162 (1) AktG.
-All employees employed in the entire period from 1 January to 31 December are considered to be the relevant comparison group of employees according to the definition in Section 267 (5) HGB of the Instone Group in Germany.
+The remuneration of the Management Board members on which the vertical comparison is based was determined on the basis of remuneration granted/owed under Section 162 (1) AktG.
+All employees employed in the entire period from 1 January to 31 December are considered to be the relevant comparison group of employees in accordance with the definition in Section 267 (5) HGB of the Instone Group in Germany.
 The average remuneration for this comparison group was calculated on the basis of remuneration paid, taking into account the employment rate.